Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Our Semi-supervised Classification Models

-Here, $\textbf{c}(\textbf{X})$ is the output of a fully connected layer that has the weight matrix $\textbf{W}_{sc}$.
-It uses the last hidden state of the LSTM encoder $\bh_T^{SE}$ as an input.
-The encoder itself takes $\textbf{H}^{FE}$ as an input sequence.
 If the sequence reconstructive decoder is present, it learns to reconstruct the sequence $\textbf{X}$ that was fed to the LSTM encoder.
-As explained by Srivastava et al. \cite{srivastava2015unsupervised}, the LSTM decoder can use its own previous prediction at each timestep to predict the current output, making it a conditional decoder.
-This is what we use in this work.
-With the outputted $\hat{\textbf{X}} = [\hat{\bx}_1, ..., \hat{\bx}_T]$ from the decoder, and the frame decoding function $\textbf{g}()$, we can calculate our feature sequence reconstruction error ($l_{SR}$):
+At each timestep, the LSTM decoder uses its previous output along its previous hidden state in order to predict the next frame in an auto-regressive fashion.
+With the outputted $\hat{\textbf{X}} = [\hat{\bx}^S_1, ..., \hat{\bx}^S_T]$ from the decoder, and the frame decoding function $g()$, we can calculate our sequence reconstruction error ($l_{SR}$) as a frame-wise MSE loss with the original input sequence: